FAQ

 How do you acquire your specimens?

 All specimens at Prey are by-products from aviary deaths, pest control, depredation, natural/unavoidable deaths or hunted & eaten for food.
-(Yes, hunted.
-I believe hunting for food is the ultimate form of free-range).
 Basically, the parts of these specimens used for taxidermy would generally be discarded otherwise.
 That is common in the taxidermy industry, actually.
-These are my studio's ethics and I welcome everyone to act according to their own beliefs and respect their right to do so.
+These are Prey's own ethics and we welcome everyone to act according to their own beliefs and respect their right to do so.

 What is your training?
 Are you licensed?

-I attended the Advanced Taxidermy Training Center in Montana.
-Additionally, I have worked under Tim Bovard at the Natural History Museum of Los Angeles for several years and continue to work with them on a volunteer basis.
+Allis attended the Advanced Taxidermy Training Center in Montana and trained worked under Tim Bovard at the Natural History Museum of Los Angeles for several years.
+Paloma is a biologist who has trained under both Allis and Tim for nearly a decade.
 Prey Taxidermy carries a Federal Migratory Bird Permit and several sub-permits from the institutions we work with.
 We strictly obey all state and federal laws concerning specimens and their preservation.
 You can find information on those laws here as well.

 I'm trying to get into taxidermy and have a question.
 Can you answer it for me?